As Ugly as They Wanna Be

-As Ugly as They Wanna Be is an EP by the American heavy metal band Ugly Kid Joe.
-It was released in 1991.
-The title of the album is a parody of 2 Live Crew's 1989 album As Nasty as They Wanna Be.
+As Ugly as They Wanna Be is an EP by the American heavy metal band Ugly Kid Joe, released on October 8, 1991.
+The album title is a parody of 2 Live Crew's 1989 album As Nasty as They Wanna Be.

 As Ugly as They Wanna Be is notable for being the first EP to be certified multi-platinum by the RIAA.

 EP information

 Two tracks "Madman" and "Everything About You" later appeared on the band's 1992 debut album America's Least Wanted with only little changes (new vocal track on "Madman" and spoken intro on "Everything About You").
+Rhythm guitar parts of both songs originally played by Roger Lahr was replaced by those of Lahr's successor Dave Fortman's, for that album.
 "Everything About You" later became a hit single and was used in the movie Wayne's World, which was released the following year.

-The track "Sweet Leaf" is a cover of the British heavy metal band Black Sabbath.
+The track "Sweet Leaf" is a cover of British heavy metal band Black Sabbath.